 What Can You Grow In A Click And Grow?

-You can grow at least 76 fresh herbs, flowers and salad greens with Click and Grow, including basil plants, chili peppers, cilantro, peppermint, mini tomatoes, and romaine lettuce.
+You can grow at least 76 fresh herbs, flowers, salad greens, and other indoor plants with Click and Grow, including basil plants, dwarf basil, dwarf peas, chili peppers, cilantro, peppermint, mini tomatoes, and romaine lettuce.
 And they have an experimental plant pack where you can grow your own seeds.
 So the sky’s the limit!

 My Seed Pods Didn’t Germinate

 Typically, if one of your seed pods does not germinate, you can request and receive a complimentary replacement from Click and Grow.

 You can receive a full refund up to 30 days after you receive the item, providing you can provide proof of purchase, the garden and seed pods are unused and unopened, and everything is in the same condition you received it in.
 Also, Click and Grow will not cover any return shipping costs.

 If you want to return an item, do so here.

 New smart gardens come with a two-year warranty covering any errors with the unit (that aren’t caused by the customer or anything outside Click and Grow’s control).
 You will need proof of purchase, like an email confirmation, if you plan to return the product.

 The Plant pods may be eligible for replacement under the following conditions: